MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 Okay, you want to leverage the Copilot orchestrator.
 Now, let's have a quick grasp of Microsoft Copilot—**Microsoft Copilot** is available for end-users across multiple Microsoft products, including: Microsoft 365 (Office) app, Teams, Outlook, PowerPoint, Word, Excel, Power Apps, Power Automate, Power Virtual Agents, Power Pages, and Dynamics 365.

-And **Copilot for Microsoft 365** is available as "Work" profile with Copilot for Microsoft 365 subscription, designed for enterprise users to enhance productivity within Microsoft 365 applications.
+And **Microsoft 365 Copilot** is available as "Work" profile with Microsoft 365 Copilot subscription, designed for enterprise users to enhance productivity within Microsoft 365 applications.

-By **extending Copilot for Microsoft 365** for enterprise users,
+By **extending Microsoft 365 Copilot** for enterprise users,

 - Your service can be a part of the Microsoft ecosystem, enabling your users to benefit from the user experience of Microsoft products and allowing you to reach millions of users
 - You can build an AI solutions for organizations to boost employee productivity across businesses